EricFarrell/Cybersecurity-Portfolio/README.md

 - Demonstrate technical expertise, problem-solving skills, and familiarity with industry-standard tools and techniques.
 - Provide prospective employers with tangible examples of my work to highlight my hands-on capabilities in cybersecurity.

+# Navigation
+This repository is organized to begin with the "Home Lab Setup" folder, which details the setup of all virtual machines and softwares used throughout the projects.
+After exploring the "Home Lab Setup," there is no specific order to view the remaining projects.
+Each folder includes navigation links at the bottom, allowing you to easily return to the home page or navigate to the previous and next projects.

 ## Projects
 - **ARP Poisoning**: Demonstrates the exploitation of ARP (Address Resolution Protocol) to perform man-in-the-middle (MITM) attacks in a controlled environment.
 - **Active Directory**: Setup and management of AD environments, with a focus on security configurations.